-If you’re feeling a bit more adventurous, branch out and try unique Spanish drinks like sherry and other fortified wines.
-On Sunday afternoons, it’s especially common to enjoy tapas with a glass of Spanish vermouth (my personal favorite drink in Spain).
-And of course, there are plenty of non-alcoholic options as well!
+If you're feeling a bit more adventurous, branch out and try unique Spanish drinks like sherry and other fortified wines.

-Spanish Tapas Recipes FAQ
+Spanish Tapas Recipes FAQs

-No; although tapas might seem similar to appetizers, they’re not the same thing.
+Nope.
+Although tapas might seem similar to appetizers, they're not the same thing.
 Tapas can certainly be eaten at the beginning of a meal before the main course, but they can also be a full meal all on their own.
-They’re often shared, allowing everyone at the table to taste multiple dishes—but you can also order one just for you!
+They're often shared, allowing everyone at the table to taste multiple dishes—but you can also order one just for you!

 Not necessarily.
 You might think of tapas as "small plates," but their size can actually vary greatly.
 A tapa could be anything from a tiny skewer of olives and anchovies to a heaping plate of fried potatoes.
 Many Spanish tapas bars also offer different portion sizes, depending on how many people you're sharing with.

-Of course, it depends on the tapa—and your definition of “healthy”—but many Spanish tapas are packed with nutrients and fresh produce.
+Of course it depends on the tapa—and your definition of "healthy"—but many Spanish tapas are packed with nutrients and fresh produce.
 They tend to be simple dishes made with high-quality products, like locally grown vegetables, olive oil, seafood, and nuts.
 Lots of tapas are also naturally plant-based!